AdityaBahl/DAA/README.md

 6. **Divide and Conquer**: Divide and conquer algorithms, merge sort, quick sort, and binary search.

-7. Dynamic Programming: Dynamic programming, the principle of optimality, and the knapsack problem.
+7. **Dynamic Programming**: Dynamic programming, the principle of optimality, and the knapsack problem.

-8. Greedy Algorithms: Greedy algorithms, Huffman coding, and the greedy algorithm for the knapsack problem.
+8. **Greedy Algorithms**: Greedy algorithms, Huffman coding, and the greedy algorithm for the knapsack problem.

 9. Backtracking: Backtracking and its applications, the n-queens problem, and the traveling salesman problem.